Here’s an interesting one:

 Bottom line, the wrong version is: If Smith makes something, Jones will automatically demand it.
 Supply by Smith creates demand by Jones.
 Google does things on Mars, and people will move to Mars to buy them.
 Patent nonsense.

-The right version is: If Smith makes something marketable, that gives Smith the power to demand things from Jones, because Smith has something to offer in exchange.
-Supply by Smith creates demand by Smith.
+The right version is: If Jones produces and gets paid, that gives Jones the power to buy things from Smith.
+Supply by Jones creates demand by Jones for Smith’s product.

-DA: But that means if we have a lack of Aggregate Demand, that’s caused by people not producing marketable goods.
+DA: Which means if we have a lack of Demand, that’s caused by people not producing.

 DA: But shouldn’t the govt print more money and buy up those non marketable goods, thus enabling the producers to make even more non marketable goods?
 Wait a minute.
 That sounds really stupid.